plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We're bootstrapped without any advertising budget, so trying to get heard by writing blog posts was the obvious way to go.
 With content marketing, we get the word out to more people, we increase the brand awareness, we get more links and social media mentions, and all this eventually also results in higher rankings in search results.

 Content marketing and Hacker News continue to be essential to our growth to this day.
-Most people that hear about Plausible hear about us thanks to some of the content we've published and personal recommendations through social media and different communities.
+Most people that hear about Plausible hear about us thanks to some of the content we've published and personal recommendations through social media and niche communities.

 ### August ($142 MRR)